Edit Mesh Manually

 • You can rotate multiple vertices by dragging a part other than the red dot around the perimeter of the bounding box that appears when multiple vertices are selected.

-Merge Vertices
+Merge vertices

 [Merge Vertices] combines already struck vertices and their associated edges into a single vertex.